 Baby sets their own rate of discovering food as they explore the different options offered.
 Have fun with the mess and hopefully you get some great tips from our parents on good food options to get started on your baby led weaning journey.

-What age did you start baby-led weaning?
+What age did you get started at baby-led weaning?
 What food did you start with?
 Why did you do baby led weaning?
 Are there any foods you avoided?

 - I did baby led weaning with my little boy!
 He had reflux really bad and couldn’t eat puréed food without vomiting straight after!
 My child health nurse suggested it!
 I started him at 6months, gave him everything we ate cut up into fingers, easy to hold pieces.
 Veggies, pumpkin, potato, carrot, broccoli, sweet potato etc. meat, chicken legs, sandwiches, fruit, pasta…pretty much anything!
 I’d put a few choices on the high chair tray and let him go!
 He took to this so well ate what he wanted and never brought it back up!
 He Still eats everything I offer him now and he’s about to turn 3!
 He is not fussy at all!
 I highly recommend baby led weaning!!!
 Tegan